 Read all about Ada's experience at the Newman Civic Fellows Conference in November 2017.

-A business administration major, Adams is a member of the Men of Merit program and serves on its advisory board.
+A business administration major, Chrisjarvell is a member of the Men of Merit program and serves on its advisory board.
 The campus-based organization partners with other local colleges to provide support and motivation to underrepresented male students.
-Adams also has been instrumental in providing employment opportunities to Buffalo State students through his role as a manager at Tops Friendly Markets, and he’s donated clothing and food to help homeless individuals in the community.
+Chrisjarvell also has been instrumental in providing employment opportunities to Buffalo State students through his role as a manager at Tops Friendly Markets, and he’s donated clothing and food to help homeless individuals in the community.

 Newman Civic Fellows Awards are student leaders who